Economy of Iran: Macroeconomic trends

 Iran's national science budget in 2005 was about $900 million, roughly equivalent to the 1990 figure.
 By early 2000, Iran allocated around 0.4% of its GDP to research and development, ranking the country behind the world average of 1.4%.
 In 2009 the ratio of research to GDP was 0.87% against the government's medium-term target of 2.5%.
 Iran ranked first in scientific growth in the world in 2011 and 17th in science production in 2012.
 Iran has a broad and diversified industrial base.

 According to The Economist, Iran ranked 39th in a list of industrialized nations, producing $23 billion of industrial products in 2008.
-Between 2008 and 2009 Iran moved to 28th from 69th place in annual industrial production growth because of its relative isolation from the 2008 financial crisis.

-In the early 21st century, the service sector was Iran's largest, followed by industry (mining and manufacturing) and agriculture.
+Between 2008 and 2009 Iran moved to 28th from 69th place in annual industrial production growth because of its relative isolation from the 2008 financial crisis and because the price of oil reached an alltime high in the first half of 2008.
+In the early 21st century the service sector was Iran's largest, followed by industry (mining and manufacturing) and agriculture.

-Growth

 Iran's long-term economic growth since the 1979 Islamic Revolution has been far below its pre-revolution performance.
 According to Central Bank data, GDP grew on average only about 1.9% per year from 1979 to 2020, compared to 9.1% annually in 1960–1979 before the revolution.

 The Iran–Iraq War (1980–88) caused a deep recession: during 1981–89 Iran's GDP grew only 0.9% annually on average, the lowest of any period, as war destruction and revolutionary upheaval crippled output.
 In the early 1990s, after the war, Iran saw a rebound – President Akbar Hashemi Rafsanjani's administration (1989–1997) achieved about 5.5% average growth by rebuilding infrastructure and liberalizing parts of the economy.

-In 2008, Iran's GDP was estimated at $382.3 billion ($842 billion PPP), or $5,470 per capita ($12,800 PPP).

-In 2010, the nominal GDP was projected to double in the next five years.
-Real GDP growth was expected to average 2.2% a year in 2012–16, insufficient to reduce the unemployment rate.
-Furthermore, international sanctions have damaged the economy by reducing oil exports by half, before recovering in 2016.
-The Iranian rial lost more than half of its value in 2012, directing Iran to import substitution industrialization and a resistive economy.
-According to the International Monetary Fund, Iran is a "transition economy", i.e., changing from a planned to a market economy.

-In 2008, the United Nations classified Iran's economy as semi-developed.
-In 2014, Iran ranked 83rd in the World Economic Forum's analysis of the global competitiveness of 144 countries.